OHS Program of Study

 If during registration and/or final scheduling for classes, the number of students requesting a course falls below ten, a careful evaluation will be made of all factors associated with offering the course.
 The Board of Education will be advised of all these factors prior to determining the feasibility of dropping the course from the program offerings.

 Oakwood Junior/Senior High School offers a continuum of program options under the umbrella of IDEA and ADA for students with special needs as outlined in their Individualized Education Plans (IEPs) or 504 Plans.
 All students with disabilities are included in general education classes as much as appropriate.
 The OJH/OHS Intervention Specialists may lend their expertise in the writing of a 504 Plan for a student with a medical recommendation and may collaborate with the assembled team on determining appropriate accommodations.
 Intervention Specialists do not provide individualized instruction to a student on a 504 Plan.
 Intervention Specialists serve in several capacities for identified students on an IEP: as a coordinator for vocational training within the community, as resource room teachers to provide direct instruction to qualifying students, and as collaborative teachers present with a general educator in the classroom providing necessary modifications and accommodations for students in the general education setting.
 Supports and services for students on an IEP with identified needs are offered in the general education classroom, resource room, and through community-based learning designed to teach skills leading to adult independence.
 Resource classes in math, English, science, social studies, and academic transitions, are available for students with IEPs.
-Academic transitions instruction is provided through a Transitions Learning Center, a semester class where students can earn a .5 elective credit.
+Academic transitions instruction is provided through a Transitions Learning Center, a semester or full year course where students can earn a .5 or 1 elective credit.
 Class instruction focuses on one’s transition goals outlined in his/her IEP to include: identifying learning styles, study skills, organizational strategies, memory skills strategies, goal setting, beginning the career assessment process, etc. Students will also be given the opportunity to complete homework, and study for tests/quizzes.